jackson951/Telemetry-Management-API-CRUD-operations/README.md

 - **Authentication**: If required, configure it in the "Authorization" tab.
 - **Error Handling**: Check error messages or status codes for troubleshooting.

-By following these steps, you can effectively interact with the API using Postman.
+By following these steps, you can effectively interact with the API using Postman.**Data will be shown if only it is in the database hosted on azure.**

 ## Reference List